robindavidgames/ci-project05/README.md

 # UX design

 ## Search Engine Optimisation
 In order to populate the text on the site, I rearched google searches related to outdoor aventure, camping, hiking, etc. After compiling a list of recurring terms, I ensured that product text and page introductions used such terms.
+However, I tried to maintain a level of expertese, authoratativeness, and trustworthiness in order to satisfy Rater Guidelines.

 Websites such as www.wordtracker.com were invaluable for this and helped specifically with choosing product names.